Garrett AT Pro Reviews – All Terrain Metal Detector On A Budget

-Sensitivity, increases or decreases level of sensitivity.
+Sensitivity increases or decreases the level of sensitivity.

 Notch Disc, used in conjunction with elimination to discriminate specific trash targets.

-Power and Mode, yes they have them together, hold for one second powers the machine on, press quickly to navigate through the different modes and holding for 5 seconds resets the machine back to factory settings.
+Power and Mode, yes they have them together, hold for one-second powers the machine on, press quickly to navigate through the different modes and holding for 5 seconds resets the machine back to factory settings.